xilaluna/fentanyl-epidemic-tracker/README.md

 ## Future Plans

 - Store data in a Redis database.
+- Update the asthetics of the static website.
 - Create display to show each individual article.
 - Create a way to search for specific articles.
 - Speed up scraper.